GerritGeeraerts/markdown-cv/index.md

 - **Gmail unsubscribe finder**: Easily locate and manage email subscriptions.
 - **Liquidity pool sniper**: Detects and invests in new liquidity pools for optimal yields.
 - **Custom keyboard**: Typewriters where invented in the 1800's where the mechanics played a key role on how it was designed.
 A lot of where projected on to keyboard as we know today.
 But they are anything but modern.
 So I soldered my own modern design keyboard based on the QMK Firmware.
-- **Skills**: Python, Django, Docker, Linux, Git, Rest API, HTML, CSS, Selenium, Celery, Redis, Proxmox VM
+- **Skills**: Python, Django, Docker, Linux, Git, Rest API, HTML, CSS, Selenium, Scrapy, Celery, Redis, Proxmox VM
-- Check out my GitHub for more details: [GitHub](https://github.com/GerritGeeraerts)
+- **More**: Check out my GitHub for more details: [GitHub](https://github.com/GerritGeeraerts)

 `2024` <span style="font-size:1.2em;">**System Engineer (Volunteer)**</span>, Viso Cor Mariae, Schaarbeek, Belgium
 - I volunteered at Viso Cor Mariae, a school where they did not have anyone for IT.
 I analyzed their IT infrastructure, created a roadmap, and started implemented solutions.
 Together, we searched for a new IT Professional and worked together to ensure a smooth transition.